baoqger/chrisbao/source/_posts/golang-bytes-buffer.md

 ---
-title: golang-bytes-buffer-bufio
+title: Golang bytes.Buffer and bufio
 date: 2021-04-04 17:50:14
 tags: Golang, bufio, bytes, buffer
 ---

 ### Background
-In this post, I will show you two Golang standard libraries' usage and implemention.
-They are: `bytes` (especially `bytes.Buffer`) and `bufio`.
+In this post, I will show you the usage and implementation of two Golang standard packages' : `bytes` (especially `bytes.Buffer`) and `bufio`.

-These two libraries are widely used in the Golang ecosystem when you're working on networking, files and other `IO` tasks.
+These two packages are widely used in the Golang ecosystem especially works related to networking, files and other IO tasks.

 ### Demo application

 One good way to learn new programming knowledge is reviewing how to use it in read world applications.
 The following great demo application is from the open source book `Network Programming with Go by Jan Newmarch`.

 For your convenience, I paste code here.
 This demo consists of two parts: client side and server side, two of which together form a simple directory browsing protocol.
 The client would be at the user end, talking to a server somewhere else.
-Client sends commands to server side that allows you to list files in a directory and change and print the directory on the server.
+The client sends commands to the server side that allows you to list files in a directory and print the directory on the server.

 First is the client side program: